Chris Villaire, CFP®

 When You Probably Don't Need One

-If your financial life looks like this, you can likely get by with a good book or some focused self-education:
+If your life looks like this, you can likely get by with a good book or some focused self-education:

 - No significant debt outside of a student loan or car payment you're managing fine